My Eating Disorder Came Back After My Baby Was Born

 It wasn’t the truth.
 The truth is, I had given the black eye to myself.
 I had made myself throw up that morning, and the force of the vomiting had caused blood vessels in my eyelids to rupture.
 I learned that from the ophthalmologist I visited the next day, who had asked me if I’d recently had a bout of the flu.
 I lied and said yes.

-I had been dealing with disordered eating since I was in my late teens, and by my twenties I was purging multiple times a week.
-I tried seeing a few therapists, but none were the right fit, and I was surprised at the lack of knowledge that some of the therapists I confided in seemed to have about disordered eating patterns (one told me it “wasn’t like I was that skinny, anyway,” and another tried to psychoanalyze my purging patterns, convinced it had something to do with my relationship with my mother.)
+I had been dealing with disordered eating since I was in my late teens, and by my 20s I was purging multiple times a week.
+I tried seeing a few therapists but none was the right fit, and I was surprised at the lack of knowledge that some of the therapists I confided in seemed to have about disordered eating patterns (one told me it “wasn’t like I was that skinny, anyway,” and another tried to psychoanalyse my purging patterns, convinced it had something to do with my relationship with my mother).
 I tried to manage my disordered eating on my own, and by the time I was 28 and training for a marathon, I stopped completely because I was afraid of the ramifications purging, combined with heavy exercise, would have on my body.
 As I became more interested in training for different races and trying workout challenges, I began to develop a more positive relationship with my body.
-By the time I was thirty, I was convinced that my purging days were behind me.
+By the time I was 30, I was convinced that my purging days were behind me.

 Advertisement